Seteeri/Particle/snippets/notes/PARTICLE.md

   * Swap part
     * (con (nth n) (new)) to change CDR
     * (con (new) (nth n+1))

-  * Limit draw lengths to N items (def=12)
-    * ...then move to newline
-    * any changes to this might have to redraw everything
-      * spatial map will allow optimization

   * Implement spatial map (R-Tree)
     * Will be interesting to see data structure...